j-duff/game-of-tones/TEMPLATE/GoT.md

 	<div id="cards"></div>
 ```
 Each draggable card is generated individually, with appropriate attributes: `class = "draggable"` generates the card with the draggable attributes from the js file, "id" is simply the label for the card, "data-ans" encodes the fixed tonal pattern of the card itself (here, pattern1), and "data-loc" is left undefined, as this is the attribute which is updated when moved onto a droppable answer spot.
-The cards are formatted with a button that displays the word (here, xhua') and plays the corresponding audio file, which is retrieved using the 'getElementById' function.
+The cards are formatted with a button that displays the word (here, *xhua'*) and plays the corresponding audio file, which is retrieved using the `getElementById` function.
 Finally, each card contains an image, which is retrieved from the 'img' folder and scaled appropriately.
 Each card is contained in an individual div element, so this formatting is repeated for every card used in the draggable card deck.

 ```html